-If you want to get to know SPF in more detail, how to create such a record and verify it, you can check out our tutorial: What is an SPF record and how to create one?
+If you want to get to know SPF in more detail, how to create such a record and verify it, you can check out our tutorial on how to create and manage a SPF record.

-DKIM (or DomainKeys Identified Mail) is a security standard.
-It is used to make sure that your emails are not modified in transit between the sending and receiving email servers.
+DKIM (or DomainKeys Identified Mail) is a widely used security standard.
+Its primary purpose is to ensure that your emails are not modified, changed or altered during transit between your sending mail server and the recipient.

 Make sure your email server’s IP is not blacklisted

-There are a few tools to check the reputation of your IP address.
-The one we prefer is MXToolBox: Mail blacklist checker
+There are a few tools to check the reputation of your IP address with one good example being MXToolBox.

 Emails across the Web are sent thanks to the SMTP - Simple Mail Transfer Protocol.
 By design, this protocol is not encrypted, meaning that information that it transfers can be easily read and extracted.